Text Link

 Does anorexia affect vision?

-In the study that looked at women’s macula, researchers found no evidence of vision discrepancies.
-But they did note the physical changes of the macula were early signs associated with progressive blindness.
-Further research is needed to determine if the changes were permanent or reversed once an individual heals from anorexia.
-(1)
+In the 2010 study, researchers noted that the physical changes of the macula were early signs associated with progressive blindness.
+Further research is needed to determine if the changes were permanent or reversible with continued treatment.1

-More studies found reversible acute vision loss in women with anorexia due to malnutrition.
-(3) Vitamins play a crucial role in a person’s vision.
-Vitamin A keeps the cornea clear, vitamins E and C protect eye cells, and various forms of vitamin B can help prevent common eye conditions, such as glaucoma.
-(4) Not getting enough of these vitamins can result in impaired vision.
+When treating optical issues, whether or not someone is struggling with an eating disorder, vitamins often play a crucial role.
+Vitamin A helps keep the cornea clear, vitamins E and C help protect eye cells, including light-sensitive cone cells, and various forms of vitamin B can help prevent common eye conditions, such as glaucoma.4

+In cases involving potentially serious eye damage, more drastic measures may be needed.
 If an individual develops lagophthalmos, they may have the option of surgery, depending on the severity.
-The surgical procedure used to treat lagophthalmos is called tarsorrhaphy.
-A tarsorrhaphy involves sewing the top and bottom eyelid together to narrow the opening.
-Doctors perform this surgery to protect the cornea and reduce irritation.
-(5)
+During the procedure, called tarsorrhaphy, a doctor will sew the top and bottom eyelid together to narrow the opening in order to protect the cornea and reduce irritation.5

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.